-Data generated by a NOAA-funded research project — conceived by the Washington Department of Health and led by NOAA's Northwest Fisheries Science Center (NWFSC) – was provided to the FDA Division of Seafood Safety to address the European Commission questions regarding the prevalence and toxicity of lipophilic toxins in US shellfish.
+Data generated by the NOAA-funded research project — conceived by the Washington Department of Health and led by NOAA's Northwest Fisheries Science Center — were provided to FDA's Division of Seafood Safety to address European Commission questions regarding the prevalence and toxicity of lipophilic toxins in US shellfish.
 The research also provided the FDA with much needed information on the occurrence of Azadinium and azaspiracids that was shared with the European Commission during their review of US shellfish safety protocols.

-Lipophilic toxins associated with human diarrhetic shellfish poisoning (DSP) and azaspiracid shellfish poisoning (AZP) are produced during blooms of the microscopic algae Dinophysis and Azadinium, respectively.
-These harmful algal blooms can threaten shellfisheries in Washington State and other coastal regions around the US.
+Lipophilic toxins associated with human diarrhetic shellfish poisoning and azaspiracid shellfish poisoning are produced during blooms of the microscopic algae Dinophysis and Azadinium, respectively.
+These harmful algal blooms can threaten shellfisheries in Washington and other coastal regions around the US.

 NCCOS's Monitoring and Event Response for Harmful Algal Blooms Program provided funding for the project.
 More details on the FDA food safety equivalence determination, as well as the requirements for exporting to the EU, are available from the FDA and NOAA at the following links: